hertogp/stitch/_readme.md

 # Documentation

-This lua-filter requires pandoc version >= 2.19, or >= 3.0 if you want
+This lua-filter requires pandoc version >= 2.19 (or >= 3.0 if you want
-to use `pandoc.Figure` to include results.
+to use `pandoc.Figure` to link to an image).
 Some stuff in here is probably not Windows friendly, but any *nix should be fine.

 ## Installation

-Installation is pretty straightforward:
+Installation is straightforward:

 * put `stitch.lua` on your `$LUA_PATH` (e.g. in `~/.local/share/pandoc/filters`)
 * add `~/.local/share/pandoc/filters/?.lua` to `$LUA_PATH`